 AWS OpsWorks delivers a solution that lets you:

 Model and support any application.
-You can deploy your application in the configuration you choose on Amazon Linux and Ubuntu.
+You can deploy your application in the configuration you choose on Amazon Linux, Ubuntu, RHEL, and Windows.
 AWS OpsWorks lets you model your application with layers.
 Layers define how to configure a set of resources that are managed together.
-For example, you might define a web layer for your application that consists of Amazon EC2 instances, Amazon EBS volumes including RAID configuration and mount points, and Elastic IP addresses.
+For example, you might define a web layer for your application that consists of Amazon EC2 instances, Amazon EBS volumes, and Elastic IP addresses.
 You can also define the software configuration for each layer, including installation scripts and initialization tasks.
 When an instance is added to a layer, AWS OpsWorks automatically applies the specified configuration.
-AWS OpsWorks provides pre-defined layers for common technologies such as Ruby, PHP, HAProxy, Memcached, and MySQL.
-AWS OpsWorks promotes conventions but is flexible enough to let you customize any aspect of your environment.
-You can extend or modify pre-defined layers, or create your own from scratch.
-Because AWS OpsWorks supports Chef recipes (see What is Chef and how does AWS OpsWorks use it for details), you can leverage hundreds of community-built configurations such as PostgreSQL, Nginx, and Solr.
+Because AWS OpsWorks supports Chef recipes (visit here for details), you can leverage hundreds of community-built configurations such as PostgreSQL, Nginx, and Solr.
 For example, you can create an application that consists of multiple Python apps installed on Django connected to a CouchDB database.

 Automate tasks.
 AWS OpsWorks enables you to automate management actions so that they are performed automatically and reliably.
-You can benefit from automatic failover, package management, Amazon EBS volume RAID setup, and automatic rule-based or time-based instance scaling.
+You can benefit from automatic failover, package management, Elastic Load Balancing configuration, and automatic rule-based or time-based instance scaling.
 Common tasks automatically handled for you, and you can also extend and customize that automation.
 AWS OpsWorks supports continuous configuration through lifecycle events that automatically update your instances’ configuration to adapt to environment changes, such as auto scaling events.
 With AWS OpsWorks there is no need to log in to several machines and manually update your configuration.
 Whenever your environment changes, AWS OpsWorks updates your configuration.